Parenteral nutrition: Emulsifier

 Only a limited number of emulsifiers are commonly regarded as safe to use for parenteral administration, of which the most important is lecithin.
 Lecithin can be biodegraded and metabolized, since it is an integral part of biological membranes, making it virtually non-toxic.
 Other emulsifiers can only be excreted via the kidneys, creating a toxic load.
 The emulsifier of choice for most fat emulsions used for parenteral nutrition is a highly purified egg lecithin, due to its low toxicity and complete integration with cell membranes.

 Use of egg-derived emulsifiers is not recommended for people with an egg allergy due to the risk of reaction.
 In situations where there is no suitable emulsifying agent for a person at risk of developing essential fatty acid deficiency, cooking oils may be spread upon large portions of available skin for supplementation by transdermal absorption.

 Another type of fat emulsion Omegaven is being used experimentally within the US primarily in the pediatric population.
 It is made of fish oil instead of the soybean oil based formulas more widely in use.
 Research has shown use of Omegaven may reverse and prevent liver disease and cholestasis.

 History

 Developed in the 1960s by Dr. Stanley Dudrick, who as a surgical resident in the University of Pennsylvania, working in the basic science laboratory of Dr. Jonathan Rhoads, was the first to successfully nourish initially Beagle puppies and subsequently newborn babies with catastrophic gastrointestinal malignancies.
-Dr. Dudrick collaborated with Dr. Willmore and Dr. Vars to complete the work necessary to make this nutritional technique safe and successful.
+Dudrick collaborated with Dr. Willmore and Dr. Vars to complete the work necessary to make this nutritional technique safe and successful.

 In 2019 the UK experienced a severe shortage of TPN bags due to safety restrictions at the sole manufacturing site, operated by Calea.
 The National Health Service described the situation as an emergency.